 SHOPPING, FASHION & MARKETS.

-- July Don’t miss the bargains in London’s famous July sales where everyone from the High Street to Harrods slash their prices.
+July Don’t miss the bargains in London’s famous July sales where everyone from the High Street to Harrods slashes their prices.
 Spitalfields Market has regular events including an Independent Label Market in July.

 MUSEUMS AND EXHIBITIONS